Google E-E-A-T

 All site owners should strive to publish content that meets E-E-A-T criteria, but those in YMYL categories have a particular responsibility to ensure that they meet E-E-A-T's basic principles.
 It stands to reason that the public has a greater need for qualities like factual accuracy and security when they are looking at financial investment or medical information than they might if they are looking at photos of cats.

-We recommend that YMYL organizations watch Lily Ray’s video which covers the incorporation of experts into your publishing strategy.
-We also recommend reading Rebecca Moss’ article on how to use digital PR to improve your E-E-A-T signals.
+We recommend that YMYL organizations watch Lily Ray's video which covers the incorporation of experts into your publishing strategy.
+We also recommend reading Rebecca Moss' article on how to use digital PR to improve your E-E-A-T signals

 Yes!
 Bearing in mind that some studies date to before Google added the newer “E” for experience to expand their set of E-E-A-T principles in 2022, here is a short list of good studies you can read to learn more about this topic:

-What about E-E-A-T in the AI environment?
+What about E-E-A-T in the AI environment and AI generated content?

 At the time of publishing this guide to understanding E-E-A-T, the internet is in a significant state of transition due to the introduction and promotion of artificial intelligence (AI) technologies.
 Experimental applications like Google Bard, Google SGE, Chat GPT, OpenAI, and the new Bing are all vying for attention as the “next big thing” on the web.
 Because many of these offerings have the capacity to generate large volumes of content on demand, publishers are wise to consider where this option stands in relationship and opposition to E-E-A-T principles.
 Let's examine them again, in the light of auto-generated digital content: